Shishir Parkhie: Early life

-Born into a musically enriched family, Shishir Parkhie began his musical journey at a young age under the guidance of his mother, Pratima Parkhie, a Sugam Sangeet artist who regularly performed for All India Radio, Ranchi.
-His father, Shri Sharad Raghunath Parkhie, was the Deputy Chief Architect for the city of Bokaro.
+Shishir Parkhie was born into a musical family and began learning music at an early age under the guidance of his mother, Pratima Parkhie, a Sugam Sangeet artist associated with All India Radio, Ranchi.
+His father, Sharad Raghunath Parkhie, served as Deputy Chief Architect in Bokaro.

-Shishir started singing at the age of six and also trained in Tabla under Shri Kedarnath Thakur for three years.
-His early performances quickly drew attention, and he excelled in various music competitions, winning several accolades.
-At 15, he gave his first solo Ghazal concert in Bokaro Steel City, receiving widespread appreciation from the Ghazal community.
-In 1979, he was honored by All India Radio for his outstanding participation in the International Year of the Child, where he also performed at a National Concert.
+He started singing at the age of six and received training in tabla under Kedarnath Thakur.
+During his early years, he participated in music competitions and performed at local events.
+At the age of 15, he presented his first solo ghazal concert in Bokaro.
+In 1979, he performed in programmes associated with the International Year of the Child organized by All India Radio.